ChartreuseBison/Random-Fireworks/README.txt

 -stand in front of the quartz block that was placed to the right of the circuit -reload and run the function again

+If you are getting unknown function, your functions might not be in the right folders, or you entered a value minecraft can't read